inianantony/jmeter/README.md

 ### Running

-Run the `create_everything.sh` file to set up and run the distributed performance test
+Run the `create_everything.sh` file to set up and run the distributed performance test.

+Update the PerformanceTestPlan.jmx file to add a influxdb backend listener and change the url of influx db to the influxdb service url.

+In the grafana dashboard import the grafana_template.json file.

+After all test is done , then `delete_cluster.sh` is used to delete the cluster.